Quake4/MindMiner/Config.md

 ## MindMiner config
 MindMiner config placed in config.txt file into root application folder.

 Main config is read only at the start of the MindMiner.
-If config is absent or has wrong json format MindMiner ask your wallet and create default config.
+If configuration file is absent or has wrong json format MindMiner ask your wallet and create default config.

 ```json
 {